CodeForAfrica-SCRAPERS/healthtools_ke/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### How the Scrapers Work

+To get the data we follow a couple of steps:

+*1. Start by scraping the websites:* This is done in most cases using beautiful soup.
+*2. Elasticsearch update:* Replace data on elasticsearch with the new one.
+We only delete the documents after succesful completion of the scraping and not before.
+In the doctors' case, because we pull together foreign and local doctors, we won't update elasticsearch until both have been scraped succesfully.
+*3. Archive the data:* We archive the data in a "latest" .json file so that the url doesn't have to change to get the latest version in a "dump" format.
+A date-stamped archive is also stored as we later intend to do some analysis on the changes over time.

+Should the scraper fail at any of these points, we print out an error, and if set up, a Slack notification is sent.

 ### Installing